datavis-tech/reactive-model/README.md

 ### CDE

-Here's an example that shows a reactive function with multiple inputs, where `e` gets set to `c + d`.
+Here's an example that shows a reactive function with two inputs, where `e` gets set to `c + d`.

 ```javascript
 function add(x, y){ return x + y; }